fukutarosie/alert-button/README.md

-# Personal Alert Button (PAB)
+# 🚨 Personal Alert Button (PAB)

-Personal Alert Button is a web application designed to help elderly users quickly request assistance in an emergency.
-The experience begins with a large, easy-to-press emergency button that guides the user through a short recording flow, captures audio and optional video, and sends the data to AI-powered analysis for urgency triage.
+When every second matters, your app should be simple, calm, and fast.
+Personal Alert Button is a friendly emergency help app built for elderly users who may need to call for support with just one tap.

+Think of it as a digital safety buddy: big buttons, clear guidance, and smart AI help behind the scenes.

-## What this project does
+## ✨ What this project does

-- Provides a simple emergency interface with a prominent "Emergency" button.
+- Gives users a bold, easy-to-press emergency button when they need help fast.
-- Guides the user through microphone permissions and a short countdown before recording starts.
+- Guides them through a quick recording flow so helpers can understand what’s happening.
-- Records audio and, when enabled, video to capture the situation more clearly.
+- Captures voice and optional video to share the situation more clearly.
-- Uses AI to transcribe and classify the incident as Urgent, Not Urgent, or Uncertain.
+- Uses AI to turn that input into a helpful report and classify the urgency.
-- Stores reports in Supabase and allows an admin to review, edit, and manage alerts from a dashboard.
+- Lets authorized staff review, manage, and respond to alerts from a simple dashboard.

-## Core user flow
+## 🧡 Why it’s awesome

+- Designed to feel simple and reassuring, not overwhelming.
+- Built for accessibility and speed in stressful moments.
+- Combines a friendly front end with smart backend support.
+- Perfect for hackathons, community care projects, or real-world elder support solutions.

+## 🔄 How it works

-1. The user opens the app and presses the emergency button.
+1. The user opens the app and taps the big emergency button.
-2. The app requests microphone access and prepares a short recording session.
+2. The app gets ready to record a short message.
-3. Audio and optional video are captured and sent to backend APIs for analysis.
+3. Audio and optional video are captured for context.
+4. AI helps classify the situation as Urgent, Not Urgent, or Uncertain.
-4. The system produces a report that can be reviewed by authorized staff.
+5. The report is stored and can be reviewed by an admin.

-## Main features
+## 🚀 Main features

-- Large, accessible emergency button for quick use
+- Big, accessible emergency button
-- Multi-language and dark/light theme support
+- Calm, modern UI with light/dark themes
-- Audio waveform visualization while recording
+- Voice recording with live audio visualization
-- Optional camera support during capture
+- Optional camera support
-- AI-based urgency classification
+- AI-powered urgency classification
-- Admin report dashboard with filtering and status updates
+- Admin dashboard for reviewing reports

-## Tech stack
+## 🛠️ Tech stack

 - Next.js
 - React